maartenSXM/cpphash/README.md

 #if _PROJTAG_foo
 # yaml code only for project foo goes here
 #endif
+Some other C preprocessor defines are passed as well.
+They can be found by reviewing the CPPDEFS definition in cpptext/Makefile.cpptext.
 ```

 ## Generated files
-Makefile.cpptext generates output file <PREFIX><PROJTAG>.<SUFFIX>
+Makefile.cpptext generates output file <OUTDIR>/<PREFIX><PROJTAG>.<SUFFIX>
-Intermediate C-preprocessed files used to generate <PREFIX><PROJTAG>.<SUFFIX>
+Intermediate C-preprocessed files used to generate it are stored in
-are stored in directory <OUTDIR>/<PREFIX><PROJTAG>/
+directory <OUTDIR>/<PREFIX><PROJTAG>/

 Both can be deleted using 'make clean'.

 ## Other

-There are some additional comments describing Makefile features in the
+There are some additional comments describing cpptest features in
 Makefile.

+You will note that Makefile.cpptext uses dehash.sh to remove the
+hash-style comments before running the files through the c-preprocessor.
+It leverages a sed script to do that and sets up dehash.sh flags
+to leave the C preprocessor directives.

-There are some aliases in file Bashrc which may be helpful for issuing
+There are some aliases in file Bashrc also which may be helpful for
-esphome commands.
+issuing esphome commands.

-Makefile.cpptext uses dehash.sh to remove the hash-style comments
-before running the files through the c-preprocessor.
+There is an optional Makefile.esphome that may be useful to those
+using this project with esphome projects, such as the example project.
+YMMV.

 # Credits

 Thank you to Landon Rohatensky for the exemplary esphome yaml file
 https://github.com/landonr/lilygo-tdisplays3-esphome used to demonstrate
-espmake configuration, build and also as used in the test subdirectory.
+espmake configuration & build and also as used in the test subdirectory.

 # Disclaimers

-Tthe author has not attempted to use espmake with Visual Studio.
+The author has not attempted to use cpptext with Visual Studio.

 # MacOS Note

-Note (repeated intentionally): on MacOS, you need GNU sed to run dehash.sh, which dehash.sh invokes.
+Note (repeated intentionally): on MacOS, you need GNU sed to run dehash.sh,
+which dehash.sh invokes.
 To install GNU sed, please do this:
 ```
 brew install gsed
 ```